 I wasn’t expecting that.
 I was able to talk to the eye doctor about how this happens and if it makes a difference to wearing the glasses that I have right now.
 Since the decrease is actually quite minimal I was assured that what I currently have is still good to continue using, though if purchasing new glasses I should use my updated prescription.

 I’ve been needed to get new frames and lenses as my current pair has several scratches so we continued to discuss the best options.
 We chatted about what I did for work and how I use computers a lot there is actually a special coating I can have applied to my lenses to protect my eyes from blue light.

 As we continued to talk I asked about what would be the best option for me while playing soccer.
 You guys..
 I’ve been playing soccer half blind because I haven’t looked into anything else for my eyes yet.
 Not the best, I know.
 Because I don’t mind wearing glasses we were able to chat logistics and the Dr. suggested that I book an appointment to learn more about using daily use contact lenses.
 Which is actually something a couple other girls on my team also recommended.

 I was also informed that because my prescription isn’t too large and the current health of my eyes are good that I would be a perfect candidate for laser eye surgery.
 Something I will need to think about.

 YOU MIGHT ALSO LIKE: Choosing Frames for Your Face Shape

 Choosing Frames for My Face

 Now here’s the fun part.
 Finding new frames for my face.
 I tried on multiple pairs the day of my appointment but I still haven’t narrowed down my favorite style.
-Below are my three current favorites, I would love to hear what you think.
-Head over to my Instagram to vote.
+Below are my three current favorites, I ended up going with the second pair featured thanks to your votes on Instagram.